GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/docs/codelab.md

 array of the planets `"Mercury", "Venus", "Earth"`.

 <section class="zippy">
-Hint
+Hint 1

-Remember that you can call a function with multiple inputs like `Function(x, y)`.
-To build a list of planets as one of the parameters, you will have something like `Function(?, $ListOf(????))`
+Call a function with multiple inputs like `Function(x, y)`.
+To build a list of planets as one of the parameters, you will have something like `Function(?,
+$ListOf(????))`

 </section>
 <section class="zippy">
-Another Hint
+Hint 2

 Your Output mapping might look like